dimitrisniras/inbound-call-example/README.md

 # inbound-call-example

-This React application allows you to receive inbound calls using the Vonage API JS SDK.
+This React application allows you to receive inbound calls using the Vonage Client SDK.
 During the initial login, you pass a user token and the user is waiting for the inbound call.
-When you are calling the predefined LVN `Answer Call` and `Reject Call` buttons will appear to the right top corner.
-If you click answer, then the call will be estabilished and you will see a `Hangup Call` button in order to terminate the call, otherwise if you click on the reject, the call will be rejected.

-You can see all the events that are coming throughout the call procedure.
+When you call the predefined LVN `Answer Call` and `Reject Call` buttons will appear to the right top corner.
+If you click answer then the call will be estabilished and you will see a `Hangup Call` button in case you want to terminate the call, otherwise if you click on the reject, the call will be rejected and no media will be exchanged.
+You can also see all the socket events that are coming through.

 ## Capabilities

-Adds Voice capability to your nexmo application and configures the `Answer URL` and `Event URL` webhooks with a connect action on a single predefined user (`voiceAnswer` and `voiceEvent` in `index.js`).
+Adds Voice capability to your nexmo application and configures the Voice `Answer URL` and `Event URL` webhooks with a connect action on a single hardcoded user (`voiceAnswer` and `voiceEvent` in `index.js`).

 ## To run the server